-In Year 12 students will undertake a 6 week, workshop-based induction phase, exploring a wide range of new and experimental techniques.
-They will then start a personal project which follows the structure of the assessment objectives at A Level.
-They will develop practical techniques and written responses, working with increasing independence and making creative, personal responses to their chosen theme.
-In Year 13, students will start their coursework project 'Component 1: Personal Investigation' worth 60% of their overall mark and which involves a 3,000 word essay.
+In Year 12 you will undertake a 6 week, workshop-based induction phase, exploring a wide range of new and experimental techniques.
+You will then start a personal project which follows the structure of the assessment objectives at A Level.
+You will develop practical techniques and written responses, working with increasing independence and making creative, personal responses to your chosen theme.

+From Easter of Year 12, students will start their coursework project 'Component 1: Personal Investigation' worth 60% of your overall mark and which involves a 3,000 word essay.
 This is followed by 'Component 2: Exam Unit' which involves a 15 hour exam but which is marked as a whole project, not just the exam piece.
 This is worth 40% of the total mark.